roddhjav/pass-import/README.md

 - All the public gpgids are trusted enough.
 - At least one private key is present in the keyring.

-Otherwise you will get the following error:
+Otherwise, you will get the following error:
 `invalid credentials, password encryption/decryption aborted.`

 To set the trust on a GPG key, one can run `gpg --edit-key <gpgid>` then `trust`.